Florida Lien Waiver Rules

 Can Waive Rights Before Payment

-While lien rights may not be waived prior to furnishing waivers ARE allowed prior to payment provided the labor or materials were already furnished.
+While lien rights may not be waived prior to furnishing labor or materials.
+However, waivers ARE allowed prior to payment.

 Florida lien waivers (commonly called lien releases in Florida) are regulated, and this is great news for contractors, suppliers, lenders, property developers, and anyone else on a Florida construction project.
 Florida is just one of 12 states that provide statutory lien waiver forms and have specific lien waiver laws.
 While this may seem like an aggravation on first blush, the truth is that not having lien waiver rules is the real headache.